sakisandrac/mod2-static-comp/README.md

 ## Set Up
 1. Fork and/or clone this repository down by opening the terminal on your local machine.

 2. In the terminal, run the command `open index.html` to open file.
+Or click <a href="https://sakisandrac.github.io/mod2-static-comp/">this link</a> to view.